24CSB0B37/NITW_CALC_WP/README.md

 Calculator buttons have a bloop effect on hover and ac button does not show any effect to display its uniqueness.

-Refer website for image masking and other effect.
+Refer trail folder for image masking and other effects shown in a seperate website linked in google classroom assignments.